ltelab/disdrodb/docs/source/contribute_data.rst

 Now you can start filling the metadata YAML files.

-The metadata YAML file contains information of the station (e.g. type of raw data, type of device, geolocation, ...) which is required for the correct processing and integration of the station into the DISDRODB archive.
+The metadata YAML file contains information of the station (e.g. type of raw data, type of device, geolocation, ...) which is required for the correct processing and ingestion of the station into the DISDRODB archive.

 The list and description of the metadata keys is available in the :ref:`Metadata <metadata>` section.